 More recently, this work has been extended to southern India, where in a DFG-supported project, in cooperation with Indian partners, ultrahigh-temperature metamorphic rocks are being studied both in the "Grenvillian" Eastern Ghats Belt and the "Pan-African" Madurai Block.

 PhD University of Vienna, Austria (Geology and Petrology) 1987

 2007- Professor, Chair: Geodynamics and Geomaterials Research, Institute of Geography and Geology, University of Würzburg

 2004-2007 Professor of Mineralogy and Petrology, Head of Institute of Mineralogy, University of Würzburg

-1997-2004 Associate Professor, Department of Geological Sciences, University of Cape Town
+1989-2004 from lecturer to associate Professor, Department of Geological Sciences, University of Cape Town

 1987-1989 Postdoctoral Fellow, University of Vienna

 Since 2013 Advisor to the European Commission´s "European Innovation Partnership on Raw Materials"